Emotion (Carly Rae Jepsen album): Promotional singles

+Reissues

+Soon after the album released, it was accompanied by a deluxe edition, featuring three bonus tracks.
+The Target deluxe features two additional bonus tracks, with the Japanese edition featuring a remix of "I Really Like You", alongside a bonus DVD.
+On August 20, 2025, a tenth anniversary reissue of the album was announced.
+Set for release on October 17, 2025, the reissue includes "Cut to the Feeling", a single released in 2017 to promote the film Leap!
+(2017).
+The reissue also includes four unreleased tracks and two new remixes.

 Critical reception

 Emotion received positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 77, based on 24 reviews.
 The album was praised for its "pop perfection" in catchiness, cohesion and production value.
 Sasha Geffen of Consequence of Sound wrote, "Few artists have taken a logarithmic hit like "Call Me Maybe" as a sign to push even further, to make something better, more human, and more electric.
 But Jepsen is the kind of singer who thrives on the stakes that unapologetic pop music offers."
 Annie Zaleski of The A.V.
 Club said, "If there's any justice, Emotion will propel her to superstardom—but even if it doesn't, she can at least rest easy knowing she made one of 2015's most interesting, effervescent records."
 Peter Tabakis of Pretty Much Amazing stated that "Emotion is so good, it's formed sky-high expectations out of thin air."
 Slant Magazine's James Rainis writes, "Emotion is further proof that Jepsen is capable of translating broadly understood emotions and experiences into unshakable earworms."